nicocavallo/kafka-twitter-word-count/README.md

 #Kafka Twitter Word Count
 ## Introduction
-This is a Scala project to shown an example of Apache Kafka usage.
+This is a Scala project to show [Apache Kafka](http://kafka.apache.org/)'s usage.
-This example illustrates a Technical Talk in [Piscolve](http://www.picsolve.biz/).
+This example illustrates 14/07/2015 Technical Talk at [Piscolve](http://www.picsolve.biz/).
 [Slides](https://www.dropbox.com/s/knamkw9z8g1efqg/Kafka%20Presentation.pptx?dl=0) are also available.
 ### About the example
 This project tends to count the most used words in [twitter](http://twitter.com).
 It is based on activator project [hello-kafka](https://github.com/vngrs/activator-hello-kafka)